Pavia

-Pavia (/ˈpɑːviə/ PAH-vee-ə, /pəˈviːə/ pə-VEE-ə; /it/; /lmo/; Ticinum; Papia) is a town and comune of south-western Lombardy, in Northern Italy, 35 km south of Milan on the lower Ticino near its confluence with the Po.
-It has a population of c.
-73,086.
+Pavia (/ˈpɑːviə/ pah-VEE-ə, /pəˈviːə/ pə-VEE-ə; /it/) is a town and comune in south-western Lombardy, Northern Italy, 35 km south of Milan on the lower Ticino near its confluence with the Po.
+It has a population of about 73,086.

-The city was a major political centre in the medieval period, being the capital of the Ostrogothic Kingdom from 540 to 553, of the Kingdom of the Lombards from 572 to 774, of the Kingdom of Italy from 774 to 1024 and seat of the Visconti court from 1365 to 1413.
+The city was a major political centre in the medieval period, being the capital of the Ostrogothic Kingdom from 540 to 553, the capital of the Kingdom of the Lombards from 572 to 774, the capital of the Kingdom of Italy from 774 to 1024 and the seat of the Visconti court from 1365 to 1413.

 Pavia is the capital of the fertile province of Pavia, which is known for a variety of agricultural products, including wine, rice, cereals, and dairy products.
 Although there are a number of industries located in the suburbs, these tend not to disturb the peaceful atmosphere of the town.
-It is home to the ancient University of Pavia (founded in 1361 and recognized in 2022 by the Times Higher Education among the top 10 in Italy and among the 300 best in the world), which together with the IUSS (Institute for Advanced Studies of Pavia), Ghislieri College, Borromeo College, Nuovo College, Santa Caterina College, and the Istituto per il Diritto allo Studio (EDiSU), belongs to the Pavia Study System.
-The 15th-century Policlinico San Matteo is one of the most important hospitals in Italy.
+It is home to the ancient University of Pavia and several other universities, colleges and related institutions and the 15th-century Policlinico San Matteo.
 Pavia is the episcopal seat of the Roman Catholic Bishop of Pavia.
-The city possesses many artistic and cultural treasures, including several important churches and museums, such as the well known Certosa di Pavia.
+There are many artistic and cultural treasures in the area, including several important churches and museums, such as the Certosa di Pavia.
 The municipality of Pavia is part of the Parco naturale lombardo della Valle del Ticino (a Nature reserve included by UNESCO in the World Network of Biosphere Reserves) and preserves two forests (Strict nature reserve Bosco Siro Negri and Bosco Grande nature reserve).